dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 carouselView.SetBinding(ItemsView.ItemsSourceProperty, "Monkeys");
 ```

 When the `SearchBar` executes the `FilterCommand`, the collection displayed by the `CarouselView` is filtered for the search term stored in the `SearchBar.Text` property.
-If the filtering operation yields no data, the `StackLayout` set as the `EmptyView` property value is displayed.
+If the filtering operation yields no data, the <xref:Microsoft.Maui.Controls.StackLayout> set as the `EmptyView` property value is displayed.

 ## Display a templated custom type when data is unavailable